sandhyat/PeriOperative_RiskPrediction/README.md

 Code is available in `Two_stage_selfsupervised/`

 1) `train_modular.py`: Calls `Multiview_CL_modular.py` for representation learning using all the modalities that are specified in the arguments.
 Once trained, calls `classification.py` to perform the downstream task or evaluate the learnt representation.
+2) `Scarf_tabular.py`: [SCARF](https://arxiv.org/pdf/2106.15147) [implementation](https://github.com/clabrugere/pytorch-scarf) on the preoperative stage modalities to learn self supervised representation which is fed to an XGBT learner.
+3) `Scarf_tabular_HP_tuning.py`: Used for Scarf HP tuning using Optuna.
+4) `scarf_optuna_hp_tuning.sh`: Bash file that runs Scarf HP tuning file for different preoperative stage modalities with different random seeds.
+This one exposes the cuda device 1.
+Will need to be changed later to make it generalizable.

 #### 2) Requirements and implementation